 I am currently an associate professor in the Department of East Asian Studies at McGill University located in Montreal, Canada.
-I specialize in early modern Chinese literature and culture, with particular interest in the intersections between writing, performance, materiality, and gender.
+I specialize in early modern Chinese literature and culture, with particular interest in the intersections between writing, performance, gender, and legal culture.
 My first major project develops clothing and costuming into a critical lens to study Chinese literature and history.
 Part of the project is my first book (Staging Personhood) which discusses theatrical costuming in 17th-century China when the Manchu rulers regulated hairstyles and clothing based on ethnicity and gender.

 I teach a wide range of courses on premodern and modern China as well as Asian diaspora.
 Recently, I am developing a research and teaching project about overseas students and global education.